Chooyoungjun/mge51101-20196018/deepfakedetection/README.md

 (Figure 1 MTCNN 3 key methods with pyramid input)

 In the Face extraction algorithm Section, we make this algorithm to extract face image from video.
 MTCNN can extract face 95%, so we need to consider the error situations.
-In figure 2, this algorithm considers about error so we can get input data.
-Basically, we use CV2 video capture functions for capturing image.
-MTCNN detects Face from captured image.
+In figure 2, this algorithm considers the error so we can get input data.
+We use CV2 video capture functions for capturing images.
+MTCNN detects Face from the captured image.
 If we detect 10 images, these become input data(10,256,256,3).

 <img src="./image/Faceextractiondetail.png" width="50%" height="50%" style="float:left">

 (Figure 2 Face extraction algorithm)

 In the One Image fake detection Algorithm, to analyze face data for detecting fake or not like figure 3.
-We apply inception, Batch normalization , Maxpooling.
-Before connecting to FC layer.
+We apply inception, Batch normalization, Maxpooling.
+Before connecting to the FC layer.
 Lastly, we reduce nodes to concatenate 10 images data and voice data.

 <img src="./image/oneimageAlgorithm.png" width="50%" height="50%" style="float:left">

 (Figure 3 one image analysis algorithm)

-In the Voice fake detection Algorithm, to analyze voice information, we apply mainly 1D convolution layer like Figure 4.
+In the Voice fake detection Algorithm, to analyze voice information, we apply mainly the 1D convolution layer like Figure 4.

 <img src="./image/VoiceCNNalgorithm.png" width="50%" height="50%" style="float:left">

 (Figure 4 Voice fake detection Algorithm)

-In theLast CNN Algorithm, Last CNN algorithms main function is that we concatenate 11 outputs from image and voice.
-To calculate loss value, we make last value 0(Real) or 1(Fake).
+In theLast CNN Algorithm, the Last CNN algorithm's main function is that we concatenate 11 outputs from image and voice.
+To calculate loss value, we make the last value 0(Real) or 1(Fake).

 <img src="./image/lastCNNalgorithm.png" width="50%" height="50%" style="float:left">

 (Figure 5 Last CNN Algorithm)

-Now, we can understand that how each algorithm work to detect video fake.
+Now, we can understand how each algorithm work to detect video fake.
 We are coding like figure 6.
 This jupyter code is downloaded from https://github.com/Chooyoungjun/mge51101-20196018/tree/master/deepfakedetection/code.

 <img src="./image/Video분석전체구조.png" width="80%" height="80%" style="float:left">

 (Figure 6 Overall structure)

 # Result
-In result section, we will explain about Loss function and Test Result.
+In the result section, we will explain about Loss function and Test Result.
 ### Loss function
 We use the Binary Crossentropy loss as a criterion.
 It is computed as:

 ![equation](https://latex.codecogs.com/gif.latex?-%5Cfrac%7B1%7D%7BN%7D%5Csum_%7Bi%3D1%7D%5EN%20%5By_i%20%5Clog%28%5Chat%7By%7D_i%29&plus;%281-y_i%29%20%5Clog%281-%5Chat%7By%7D_i%29%5D)

-This loss function can calculate large value when prediction is wrong.
-For example, ground truth is 0 and prediction value is 0.9.
+This loss function can calculate large value when the prediction is wrong.
+For example, the ground truth is 0 and the prediction value is 0.9.
 The loss is 1.
-If prediction value is 0.99, the loss is 2.
-If prediction value is 0.1, the loss is 0.0457.
-Likewise, this loss function can calculate exact loss value for training.
+If the prediction value is 0.99, the loss is 2.
+If the prediction value is 0.1, the loss is 0.0457.
+Likewise, this loss function can calculate the exact loss value for training.
 That is why we choose this loss function.
 ### Test Result
-In this project, loss function is criterion and metrics.
-This information can check [kaggle]( https://www.kaggle.com/c/deepfake-detection-challenge/overview/evaluation, "kaggle link")
+In this project, the loss function is criterion and metrics.
+This information can check the [Kaggle evaluation]( https://www.kaggle.com/c/deepfake-detection-challenge/overview/evaluation, "kaggle link").
+In my cases, the loss value is 0.6974. it isn’t a good performance.
+We will discuss results and future works in the conclusion section.
-# Conclution
+# Conclusion